-Recently, we’ve grilled it, turned it into slaw, sauteed it (trying a recipe from Super Natural Every Day – ahhhmazing), and turned it into risotto, which might just be my favorite.
+Recently, we’ve grilled it, turned it into slaw, sauteed it (trying a recipe from Super Natural Every Day – ahhhmazing), added it in stir fry, and turned it into risotto, which might just be my favorite.

 These pictures may not do it justice, but I can’t tell you how good this stuff is.
 I bet it’s even more amazing with the optional parmesan, although I decided to forego the cheese.

 I’ve been on a cheese binge for far too many months, so it’s off the menu for now.
 But please, someone add the cheese and tell me how incredible it is.

 Be sure to use arborio rice for this, as the extra starchiness makes it super creamy.
 Regular white rice will work as well, but won’t yield quite the same result.
 And the mushrooms add just the right amount of umami flavor.
 I can’t get enough of this stuff.